 Assess the reported conduct for the need for a timely warning or entry in the crime log under federal law.

-If a Complainant wants to maintain anonymity and/or request that no investigative or disciplinary measures be taken, the Title IX Coordinator and/or Deputy Title IX Coordinator will advise the Complainant that the University will consider the request but cannot guarantee that the University will be able to honor the request if the Title IX Coordinator determines it would be clearly unreasonable in light of known circumstances not to investigate the allegations.
+If a Complainant wants to maintain anonymity and/or requests that no investigative or disciplinary measures be taken, the Title IX Coordinator and/or Deputy Title IX Coordinator will advise the Complainant that the University will consider the request but cannot guarantee that the University will be able to honor the request if the Title IX Coordinator determines it would be clearly unreasonable in light of known circumstances not to investigate the allegations.
 The University will conduct a thoughtful and intentional assessment and will weigh such a request in light of the University’s obligation to provide a safe, non-discriminatory environment.
 In determining whether it can honor a request for confidentiality, the following factors will be considered:

 The nature and scope of the alleged conduct, including whether the reported misconduct involves the use of a weapon;